GuillaumeGomez/browser-UI-test/README.md

 You can either use this framework by using it as dependency or running it directly.
 In both cases you'll need to write some `.goml` scripts.
 It looks like this:

 ```
-goto: "https://somewhere.com" // go to this url
+go-to: "https://somewhere.com" // go to this url
 text: ("#button", "hello") // set text of element #button
 assert: ("#button", "hello") // check if #button element's text has been set to "hello"
 ```